Internship In Health Service Psychology

 Qualifications of Applicants

-- Applicants must be enrolled in a doctoral program in Counseling or Clinical Psychology, or related field.
+- Applicants must be enrolled in an APA-Accredited doctoral program in Counseling or Clinical Psychology, or related field.

 - Applicants must pass all doctoral comprehensive examinations and have their dissertation proposal approved by the APPIC match ranking deadline.